Shop Boys Special (1988) - 62 pages

-All text on this website aside from direct quotations (such as of lyrics and of other nonoriginal content) is copyright © 2001-2013 by Wayne Studer.
+All text on this website aside from direct quotations (such as of lyrics and of other nonoriginal content) is copyright © 2001-2017 by Wayne Studer.
 All Rights Reserved.
-All lyrics and images copyright
+All lyrics and images are copyright

 © their respective dates by their respective owners.
 Brief quotations and

 small, low-resolution images are used for identification and critical commentary, thereby constituting Fair Use under U.S. copyright law.
 Billboard chart data are copyright © their respective dates by Nielsen Business Media, Inc.